Dwelling Coverage Explained: How Much Do You Really Need?

 Find your best options in less than 2 minutes

 You'll learn how coinsurance penalties work, what the difference is between guaranteed, extended, and standard replacement cost, and when it's time to increase your limits.
-With 2026 construction costs rising sharply due to tariffs, labor shortages, and material price spikes, getting this number right has never mattered more.
+With 2026 construction costs still climbing due to tariffs, energy prices, and persistent labor shortages, getting this number right has never mattered more.

 Key Pinch Points